luloxi/PunkSociety/README.md

-🐰 PunkSociety is an social dapp 🫂 that allows users to monetize 🛒 their posts 💬.
+Social dapp that allows users to monetize 🛒 their social activity 🫂.

+- 💬 We don't show ads
+- 📊 We don't sell your data
+- 💰 You can earn from your social activity

+# 🤘 Features

+- 💰 Liking, commenting, sharing and following send $ to the user on the other end
 - 🤹‍♂️ Posts can have text, image, audio, video and links.
-- 💬 Posting, liking, commenting, sharing and 🫂 following are ⛽ gasless operations.
-- 🍀 Incentivized Minting: Users posts can be optionally minted as NFTs.
-Creators get income from mints of their posts.
-First minters of a post earn a share of future minting revenue.
-- 🛒 Shopping cart: To streamline the user experience, collectors can mint multiple NFTs in a single transaction.
+- 🛒 Shopping cart: To streamline the user experience, users can do multiple actions in a single transaction.
 - 🔔 Receive notifications on activity.
 - 💌 Message other users.
-- 🎨 Customizable profile colors and layout.
+- 🎨 Customizable profile.
 - 📚 Built-in guides to help users understand Web3 and NFT minting.
 - 🧑‍🦽 Accessibility for visually impaired users.